Skip to content

 ALSO READ: Palawan and Ilocos Travel Journal

-Another UNESCO World Heritage Site in the Philippines is the Banaue Rice Terraces which has been recognized for its cultural importance in 1995.
-And while most tour organizers would bring guests at the main viewpoint in Banaue along the highway, there are actually five rice terraces that are included in the UNESCO inscriptons that are located in the province of Ifugao: Nagacadan in Kiangan, Hungduan, Mayoyao, Batad, and Bangaan Rice Terraces.
+Another UNESCO World Heritage Site in the Philippines is the Banaue Rice Terraces, which was recognized for its cultural importance in 1995.
+And while most tour organizers would bring guests to the main viewpoint in Banaue along the highway, there are actually five rice terraces that are included in the UNESCO inscriptons that are located in the province of Ifugao: Nagacadan in Kiangan, Hungduan, Mayoyao, Batad, and Bangaan Rice Terraces.

-These rice terraces have been showing the manual method of farming employed the native Ifugaos who lived in the area.
-According to reports, the rice terraces took 2,000 to complete as these are carved out of the slopes of the mountain ranges of Cordillera.
+These rice terraces have been showing the manual method of farming eemployed bythe native Ifugaos who lived in the area.
+According to reports, the rice terraces took 2,000 to ccomplete,as these are carved out of the slopes of the mountain ranges of Cthe Cordillera.

 Natural Sites